 | TOTAL | 10,000 | $6,840,000 | Mixed | $4,404,000 | $2,436,000/year |

 Leverage with third-party vendors.
 If you decide to retain a third-party tool, use the Microsoft alternative as competitive pressure.
 Every third-party vendor in the overlap categories knows that Microsoft includes a competing capability in E5.
-Approaching Cisco, CrowdStrike, or Tableau with "we are evaluating whether Microsoft's included capability can replace your product" creates genuine pricing pressure.
-Third-party vendors facing potential loss of an enterprise customer to a bundled Microsoft tool will often offer significant discounts (20–40%) to retain the business.
+Approaching Cisco, CrowdStrike, or Tableau with “we are evaluating whether Microsoft’s included capability can replace your product” creates genuine pricing pressure.
+Third-party vendors facing potential loss of an enterprise customer to a bundled Microsoft tool will often offer significant discounts (20 to 40%) to retain the business.

 Leverage in EA renewal negotiations.
 The aggregate redundancy cost figure is a powerful data point in your EA renewal.
 Present it as a total ecosystem cost: “Our combined Microsoft E5 plus third-party overlap spend is $10.4M.
 We need to bring that below $8M.
 Either Microsoft helps us get there through better E5 pricing, or we downgrade portions of our EA and retain the third-party tools at their discounted renewal rates.”
 This framing forces Microsoft to compete not just on E5 pricing but on the total cost of your software portfolio.